petershin/liferay-learn/docs/analytics-cloud/latest/en/troubleshooting/connecting-data-sources.md

     ![Validating the connection to Analytics Cloud.](connecting-data-sources/images/01.png)

     If you are able to see this request that means your website is sending analytics data to your Analytics Cloud workspace.
 Check the request payload and verify that there is a variable called `channelId`.

 ### Contacts Data

-DXP will sends contact information of your logged in users to Analytics Cloud as individual profile data.
+DXP sends contact information of your logged in users to Analytics Cloud as individual profile data.
 This data is sent directly from the DXP server.

 To verify that contacts data are being sent, check the DXP server logs for the messages similar to the following: